Han-PJ/Test-DevOps/README.md

-# Assignment
+# Test DevOps

-Assignment for DevOps by Han.
+Test for DevOps by Han.
 How to use script to create docker image and deploy to Kubernetes using Jenkins pipeline

 ## Prerequisites